Sauquoit Creek

 Sauquoit Creek is a 17.0 mi river in New York, United States.
 It lies within the southern part of Oneida County.
 The creek flows eastward, then turns sharply and flows generally northward through the Sauquoit Valley to the Mohawk River, entering the river on the east side of Whitesboro.
 It is therefore part of the Hudson River watershed.

 History

 The word Sauquoit is a form of spelling of the Oneida word Sa-da-quoit, which means "smooth pebbles in a stream".

 The first cotton mills in the area were located on the Sauquoit at New York Mills in 1804.

+In 1858, a wooden rail bridge collapsed over this creek resulting in nine deaths.

 Hydrology

 The United States Geological Survey (USGS) maintains a stream gauge on the creek 2 mi upstream from the mouth and 420 ft upstream from NY 5A.
 The station has been in operation since September 2014.
 The station had a maximum discharge of 6170 cuft/s and a gauge height of 10.17 ft on October 31, 2019.
 It had minimum discharge of 13 cuft/s per second on many days in September 2018 and a minimum gauge height of 10.17 ft on August 10, 2016.